YOU ARE BOUVÉ

 You can take the prerequisite courses at any accredited college or university.
 You need to get a C or better in each of these courses.

 You can also take them through the Communication Sciences and Disorders Department at Northeastern University.
 We offer each at least once per academic year, in person and/or online.
-All prerequisite courses will be offered online at Northeastern University during the Summer 2025 term.
-Summer course registration opens on February 18, 2025.
+The following prerequisite courses will be offered synchronously online at Northeastern University during Summer 2025:

 In order to register for prerequisite courses through Northeastern, a Special Student Form will need to be submitted to the Office of the Registrar.
+Summer course registration opens on February 18, 2025.
+Please consult the Northeastern University Academic Calendar for further details on summer term dates.

 If you have any questions about prerequisite courses, please contact: